PDDStudio/highlightjs-android/README.md

 It lists the files of this repository's commits and allows you to browse the changed files.
 Selecting a file show's up the syntax highlighted content.

-**Note:**
-In case the sample application doesn't load the content you can fork this repo and replace the [anonymous Github-Login](https://github.com/PDDStudio/highlightjs-android/blob/master/app/src/main/java/com/pddstudio/highlightjs/demo/utils/RepositoryLoader.java#L36) with your credentials (This bug is caused by the *[Github Library](http://github-api.kohsuke.org/)* used in the sample app)

 ###Screenshot

 ![](https://raw.githubusercontent.com/PDDStudio/highlightjs-android/master/gfx/demo.png)

 ###Download

-You can download the sample apk *[here](https://github.com/PDDStudio/highlightjs-android/raw/master/highlightjs-demo-debug.apk)*
+You can download the sample apk *[in the release section](https://github.com/PDDStudio/highlightjs-android/releases)*

 ##Getting Started